-4.2 Length of EPA period
+4.2 Length of end-point assessment period

-The EPA will be completed within an period typically lasting a maximum of 4 months, beginning when the apprentice has gone through the EPA Gateway.
+The EPA should be completed within an EPA period typically lasting 3 months, beginning when the apprentice has gone through the EPA Gateway.

 If an EPA assessment method is failed, it should be retaken within the typical EPA period and in-line with the requirements set out in this assessment plan.